Paternity Leave: Great Workplaces Advancing Shared Parenting

 In recent years, parental leave has gained significant attention, challenged traditional gender roles and promoted gender equality in the workplace and at home.
 One such significant development is the introduction of paternity leave.
 This allows new parents (other than the mother of the child) to actively participate in childcare responsibilities.
 Ireland has embraced the idea of paternity leave, recognising the importance of the other parent in nurturing their children and fostering a more equitable society.

 This blog delves into paternity leave in Ireland and its far-reaching effects on families, businesses, and gender equality.
 We will also shine a spotlight on three great workplaces in Ireland - Sun Life, Toast and LotusWorks - to understand how they offer and support paternity leave.
-To provide further insight, two of our Great Place to Work Ireland team members will share their personal experiences.
+To provide further insight, two of our Great Place to Work Ireland team members will also share their personal experiences.
 They will highlight the importance of employer support in this life event.

 Paternity Leave in Ireland

 Paternity Leave in Ireland came into effect on September 1st, 2016, under the Paternity Leave and Benefit Act 2016.
-This legislation allows the other parents to take up to two weeks of leave following the birth or adoption of a child.
+This legislation allows fathers to take up to two weeks of leave following the birth or adoption of a child.
 Leave can be taken at any time within the first six months after the birth or placement of the child.
 During this period, non-birthing parents are entitled to receive Paternity Benefits from the Department of Social Protection, which provides financial support.
 In Ireland, partners or spouses, irrespective of sex, can take paid paternity leave of 2 weeks following a birth or adoption.

 In 2021, just 1.7% of respondents availed of paternity leave in Ireland (1).
 This low uptake highlights the need to address barriers and raise awareness about its benefits.
 By challenging stereotypes and providing supportive workplace policies, we can encourage more parents to take advantage of paternity leave.
-This will foster greater gender equality and work-life balance for shared parenting.
+This will foster greater gender equality and work life balance for shared parenting.

 The Benefits of Paternity Leave for Organisations in Ireland